Accio/AMIDD/README.md

 *This document and the course material are published under the Creative Commons Attribution-ShareAlike 4.0 International License.
 They were prepraed and accomplished by Jitao David Zhang in his personal capacity.
 The opinions expressed in this document and the course material are author's own and do not reflect the view of F. Hoffmann-La Roche Ltd.*

-## Syllabus (Autumn Semester 2019-2020)
+## Syllabus of autumn semester 2019-2020

-1. Part I: Introduction
-    1. Introduction to drug discovery (20.9.2019)
-1. Part II: Bioinformatics and computational biology
+1. Drug discovery: an overview (20.09.2019)
-    1. Biological sequence analysis (27.9)
+2. Biological sequence analysis (27.09)
-    1. Omics: genomics, transcriptomics, and proteomics (4.10.)
-    1. Protein sequence and structure (11.10)
+3. Protein structure (4.10.)
-1. Part III: Cheminformatics and computer-aided drug design
-    1. Chemical structure representation and search (18.10)
+4. Chemical structure representation and search (11.10)
-    1. Molecular modelling and docking (25.10)
+5. Molecular interaction and modelling (18.10.)
-1. Case study I: learning drug-induced toxicity with TG-GATEs (1.11)
-1. Mid-term presentations and invited guest speakers (8.11)
-1. Part IV: Mathematical modelling
-    1. Mathematical modelling in pharmacology (15.11)
+6. Omics: genomics, transcriptomics, and proteomics (25.10.)
-    1. PK/PD modelling (22.11)
+7. PK/PD and PBPK modelling (1.11.)
-1. Part V: Statistics and machine learning
-    1. From designed comparative experiments to machine learning and causal inference (6.12)
+8. Bayesian modelling and causal inference (8.11.)
-    1. Design and analysis of clinical trials (13.12)
-1. Case study II: computational approaches to model preclinical drug mechanism and safety (20.12.)
+9. Multiscale modelling of drug mechanism and safety (15.11)
+10. Clinical trial and clinical pharmacology (22.11.)
+11. *Dies academicus - no lecture* (28.11.)
+12. Guest speakers (TBA) (6.12.)
+13. Student presentation (I): the heart model (13.12.)
+14. Student presentation (II): the diffusion-reaction system (20.12.)

 ## Background